cooljeanius/A_New_Order/readme.txt

 * In Akladian culture, woman should know how to fight and they often do fight, when required.
 Lorin is not despised because she is a fighter.
-She is despised because she tries to carry her own politics, instead of silently follow her family.
+She is despised because she tries to carry her own politics, instead of silently following her family.
 In addition, she is blonde: this is extremely rare amongst Akladians, which means her clan is viewed with suspicion by other clans.
 * Akladians believe in one God, but they do not "worship" their God.
 They are